 “My mother’s motto to me was that the next generation always improves upon the previous one,” Lewis said.
 “So I made my decision to be part of, and contribute to, that positive growth.”

 What is planned giving?

 Planned giving provides creative ways for alumni and friends to make larger gifts to the VCU School of Education in ways other than cash.
 Giving from one's assets to establish endowments or provide programmatic support has become a very popular way to make a meaningful and significant gift.

 Planned gifts, for instance, can include donating stocks and bonds that have increased in value to the university, or arranging a charitable trust to benefit VCU.

 One of the most common methods of planned giving is to include the university in your will or estate plans.
 The gift can be made as a percentage of your estate size as well, ensuring that the investment remains proportional regardless of fluctuations in your estate’s value.

-For more information about planned giving, please contact Ed Kardos, senior director of development, at (804) 828-4692 or email@example.com.
+For more information about planned giving, please contact Ed Kardos, executive director of development, alumni and student engagement, at (804) 828-4692 or email@example.com.